velebak/netgear-a6210-driver-dkms/packaging/abs/netgear-a6210-driver-dkms/README.md

 # ArchLinux PKGBUILD for the Netgear A6210 Wireless Adapter Linux Kernel Driver (DKMS)

-Inside the following directory you will find an ArchLinux compatible PKGBUILD file that can be used to package the A6210 kernel driver for ArchLinux (and potentially other ArchLinux based distributions. e.g. Antergos, Manjaro)
+Inside the following directory you will find an ArchLinux compatible PKGBUILD file that can be used to package the A6210 kernel driver for ArchLinux (and potentially other ArchLinux-based distributions. e.g. Antergos, Manjaro)

 ### Creating the netgear-a6210-driver-dkms Package